Last updated 06 May 2026.

 Our Privacy Principles

-We believe in clear, responsible, and proportionate data use.
+We believe in clear, responsible and proportionate use of personal data.
 Our approach is guided by the following principles:

 - Transparency: We provide honest, accessible information about how and why we use personal data.

-- Purposeful Use: We only process personal data when necessary to deliver our services or when explicitly requested by a client.
+- Purposeful Use: We only process personal data when it is necessary to deliver our services or when a client has explicitly asked us to do so.

-- Data Minimisation: We avoid collecting or retaining unnecessary personal data.
+- Data Minimisation: We avoid collecting or retaining personal data that we do not need.

-- Security and Accountability: We take active steps to protect data and ensure it is deleted when no longer needed.
+- Security and Accountability: We take active steps to protect personal data and ensure it is deleted when no longer required.

-- Shared Responsibility: We work with clients, suppliers, and associates to uphold these principles collaboratively.
+- Shared Responsibility: We work with clients, suppliers and associates to uphold these principles in practice.

 What Data We Collect And Why